v-agam/Attention-MLPs-in-Transformer-XOR/README.md

 # How-Transformers-Implement-XOR-A-Mechanistic-Perspective
-# Mechanistic Interpretability of Transformers on XOR Tasks

 This repository contains code, experiments, and analysis for studying how small Transformer models learn and compute the **XOR function** on bit sequences.
 We extend mechanistic interpretability techniques from the well-studied **4-bit XOR** task to the more challenging **7-bit XOR**, providing a detailed account of the internal circuits, attention head roles, and neuron selectivity.